We are committed to working closely with landholders and local communities throughout the design, development and construction of Inland Rail.

 Upcoming meetings

-Albury to Illabo Community Consultative Committee meeting (Wagga Wagga sub-committee), August 2024
+Albury to Illabo Community Consultation Committee meeting (Albury sub-committee) 13 February 2025

 The Albury to Illabo Community Consultation Committee first met on 24 February 2021.
 This committee is made up of two sub-committees, covering Albury and Greater Hume local government areas and Lockhart, Wagga Wagga and Junee local government areas that meet independently to provide input and feedback into the Albury to Illabo project.

-Albury to Illabo Community Consultative Committee meeting (Albury sub-committee), August 2024
+Albury to Illabo Community Consultation Committee meeting (Wagga Wagga sub-committee), 13 February 2025

 The Albury to Illabo Community Consultation Committee first met on 24 February 2021.
 This committee is made up of two sub-committees, covering Albury and Greater Hume local government areas and Lockhart, Wagga Wagga and Junee local government areas that meet independently to provide input and feedback into the Albury to Illabo project.